-Emergency shelters could refuse to admit pets due to health or space reasons.
-Prepare an emergency plan for pets that includes (at least) a 3-day supply of dry food and fresh water.
-The survival of a beloved pet often depends on the careful plans their owner has made in advance.
+Pets may not be allowed into shelters for health and space reasons.
+Prepare an emergency plan for pets that includes at least a 3-day supply of dry food and a large container of water.
+The survival of a beloved pet often depends on the plans its owner has made in advance.